OpenEvalProject/evals/manuscripts/elife-91245/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/91245/elife-91245-fig5-v1.jpg)

 **Figure 5.:** (A) Levels of nucleotide diversity plotted against genetic differentiation of effector (red) and non-effector genes (green).
 Genetic differentiation is significantly greater in effectors than non-effectors which suggests that more genes in this group are exposed to diversifying selection, favouring variation specific to each environment.
-(B) Polymorphic effectors are plotted against the non-effector F distribution, highlighting those effectors in the upper and lower ranges.
-(STC) Polymorphic effectors plotted in order of agricultural nucleotide diversity underlines the importance of assessing agricultural diversity against a non-crop background, because this highlights those effectors, that are fixed in agriculture, are those that are most differentiated.
+(B) Polymorphic effectors are plotted against the non-effector FST distribution, highlighting those effectors in the upper and lower ranges.
+(C) Polymorphic effectors plotted in order of agricultural nucleotide diversity underlines the importance of assessing agricultural diversity against a non-crop background, because this highlights those effectors, that are fixed in agriculture, are those that are most differentiated.
 Known effector functions in the upper and lower ranges are included (A & B, see Source data 1).

 Adaptation of virulence can also be mediated via effector silencing (Jeon et al., 2022).
 Unfortunately, this nuance is not adequately captured without expression data and, in this genome and resequencing data, we observe neither a signal of increased alternative splicing nor other high-impact nonsense mutations that could impact the functionality of the protein product (see Appendix 4).

-## How might diversity statistics be used to identify important candidates?
+### How might diversity statistics be used to identify important candidates?

 Effectors receive fewer functional annotations than non-effector genes, which is likely a consequence of the evolutionary pressure to avoid host recognition, causing rapid diversification to reduce sequence similarity and the prevalence of conserved domains and homologs (Franceschetti et al., 2017).
 However, functional annotations were associated with 134 shared effectors that have zero polymorphism across both populations and included, among others: Rust Transferred Protein (Pretsch et al., 2013), conserved across the Pucciniales Lorrain et al., 2019; Alpha-amylase, important for degradation of plant cell walls; CSEP-06 (Candidate Secreted Effector Protein), important in Asian soybean rust Elmore et al., 2020; and Glycine-serine-rich candidate effector (important in Stripe rust, Liu et al., 2022), a Sod Cu domain-containing protein, and a thioredoxin domain-containing protein, all of which are important for suppression of host induction of reactive oxygen species (ROS), a core host response for initiation of immunity and host cell death (see functions in Source data 1).
 Of those ubiquitous effectors that were found to maintain polymorphism (across both populations), we also identified functions associated with carbohydrate-binding – carbohydrate-active enzymes (CAZymes; UniProt: A0A165X6D7 Suzek et al., 2007) and DPBB 1, important for degradation of polysaccharides (e.g. cellulose) in plant cell walls (IPR009009 Blum et al., 2021; CATH 2.40.40.10 Sillitoe et al., 2021).

 We were particularly interested in the functions of the differentiated effectors but, unsurprisingly, there are even fewer known functions within this set (Figure 5B).
 PriA, important for priming DNA replication (Zavitz and Marians, 1991), has been associated with replication restart in response to DNA oxidative damage (Feng et al., 2011).
 The two most differentiated effectors in this study were also fixed in the crop population (Figure 5C).
 These differentiated and fixed genes are key to our understanding of selection within this population, which may be periodically bottlenecked by cropping.
 Unfortunately, we were not able to assign functions to these two highly differentiated fixed effectors Source data 1 and they remain important candidates for further investigation.

-## Reproduction may be partitioned between populations
+### Reproduction may be partitioned between populations

 Annual availability of the sugar beet crop may select specific pathogen genotypes from wild reservoir populations, but subsequent competition among pathogen genotypes on replicated crop hosts is expected to favour clonal reproduction, both because it is rapid but also because it preserves successful genotypic combinations (Ali et al., 2010).
 We next assessed the evidence for prediction C: that crop selection increases the rate of clonal to sexual reproduction in the population containing those isolates.
 Perhaps surprisingly, the level of heterozygosity is not significantly higher in the crop population, as might be expected if clonality were operating long-term (Figure 6A; median heterozygous site No.: Agri = 326,246,, Wild = 321,031; Wilcoxon W=225, p=0.332; e.g. Schwessinger et al., 2020).
 To understand the relative contribution of sexual and asexual reproduction in wild and crop populations, we assessed the level of inbreeding.
 The inbreeding coefficient, F, is a genotype-based metric that describes the proportion of genetic variation contained within an individual isolate relative to its subpopulation.
 In most cases, F scales between zero and one, indicating a continuum between random mating and complete inbreeding.
 We found that FIS is negative in all isolates of the crop population (Figure 6B).
 Negative FIS indicates excess heterozygosity and a role for the preservation of polymorphism via clonal reproduction (Balloux et al., 2003).
 The wild population also contains isolates with negative FIS values, but others are positive, and this population has significantly higher FIS on average (Figure 6B; Median FIS: Agri = −0.218, Wild = −0.074; Wilcoxon W=92, p-value = 0.008).
 This difference in FIS between wild and crop populations is consistent with a difference in the relative rates of sexual reproduction between these populations; clonal reproduction predominantly operates in agriculture, whereas reproduction is both clonal and sexual in the wild.
 Linkage disequilibrium is also informative for the rate of sexual reproduction (Nieuwenhuis and James, 2016).
 Given the fragmented, repeat-rich nature of the present genome, we prefer to use these genotypic measures of inbreeding and clonality.
 However, linkage-based analysis of recombination supported the opposite case, that recombination (4Ner) was indeed preserved to a greater degree in the agricultural population (Appendix 4).
 High contiguity phased assemblies are an important next step to resolve and discriminate the genotypic- and haplotypic-based signals.

 ![Figure 6.](https://cdn.elifesciences.org/articles/91245/elife-91245-fig6-v1.jpg)

 **Figure 6.:** (A) The level of heterozygosity is not significantly different between crop and wild populations.
 Isolates that cluster within the crop population but were isolated on a wild host, are marked by cross in each panel.
-(B) Numbers of SNPs per isolate (within population), plotted against inbreeding coefficient (F).
-Wild rust isolates have fewer SNPs segregating within population and broadly distributed ISF values that tend more towards zero and above.
-Crop isolates have larger numbers of SNPs (within population) and ISF values that are significantly more negative on average.
-Negative ISF values are indicative of a heterozygous excess and consistent with clonal modes of reproduction, as are accumulation of mutations at the isolate level.
-(ISC) Numbers of homozygous and heterozygous SNPs per isolate (across all isolates).
+(B) Numbers of SNPs per isolate (within population), plotted against inbreeding coefficient (FIS).
+Wild rust isolates have fewer SNPs segregating within population and broadly distributed FIS values that tend more towards zero and above.
+Crop isolates have larger numbers of SNPs (within population) and FIS values that are significantly more negative on average.
+Negative FIS values are indicative of a heterozygous excess and consistent with clonal modes of reproduction, as are accumulation of mutations at the isolate level.
+(C) Numbers of homozygous and heterozygous SNPs per isolate (across all isolates).
 Each isolate is represented by a single bar where homozygous sites coloured by population (Agri = orange, Wild = cyan).
 Grey with red tips represents the number of heterozygous sites per isolate with the red tips indicating the proportion of those heterozygous sites that are in regions of excess heterozygosity.
 The vertical black line separates population total values (left, reaching 1.87 million SNPs) from isolate values (right).
 (D) Numbers of SNPs per isolate, here SNPs are in relation to all other isolates plotted against mean pairwise Neighbour-Net distance among all isolates, compared to panel B.

 To specifically investigate whether the heterozygosity associated with the inbreeding coefficient could have been caused by other processes, we looked for an association with other features of the genome, as excess heterozygosity could also be caused by repeat content and erroneous heterozygosity via read mismapping.
 Blocks of excess heterozygosity (consecutive sites of excess heterozygosity based on a 5% significance level using the Hardy-Weinberg equilibrium test) impact crop and wild populations to different extents.
 We found that the crop population has approximately 22 thousand blocks (two or more consecutive excess heterozygous sites) where the wild population has less than ten thousand blocks (mean block length: Agri = 227.7 bp, Wild = 124.0 bp; mean No. excess heterozygous sites: Agri = 5.1, Wild = 5.9).
 We found no association between these blocks of excess heterozygosity with repeat or genic regions (Fisher’s exact test for all cases: Agri-interspersed repeats, Agri-all repeats, Agri-protein-coding genes, Wild-interspersed repeats, Wild-all repeats, Wild-protein-coding genes; p=1).
 Therefore, we do not believe genotypic estimates for differential levels of inbreeding are caused by read mismapping.

-## Host versus population grouping of rust isolates highlights non-effector genes
+### Host versus population grouping of rust isolates highlights non-effector genes

 The analyses described thus far were based on population diversity evidence that placed five wild isolates within an agricultural clade.
 There are several arguments that might account for this observation.
 First, there is no reason to expect that a crop-host isolate lineage can never infect a wild host, particularly given the prevalence of these isolates and the expectation that this crop population may have been seeded from a wild isolate.
 Unfortunately, host sequencing coverage was too low to identify any relationship between host and pathogen genetic diversity (Appendix 1—table 1).
 We did additional analysis of pathogen data under a strict crop-host and wild-host criterion.
 In essence, this involved moving the five wild-host isolates found in the crop-host population, into the wild-host population, introducing nucleotide diversity.
 By forcing this direct split between wild-host and crop-host isolates we were interested to see whether there were effectors that increased levels of differentiation.
 There was a strong positive correlation between differentiation at all genes using both partitioning regimes and, as expected, the population partition had higher levels of differentiation (Appendix 5).
 This strong correlation preserved the signals observed in the previous (DAPC-based) analysis, albeit to a lesser degree.
 Effectors were also no more differentiated among host-partitioned isolates than for population partitioning.